liamwalsh1980/Milestone-Project-1/README.md

 * The home and subscribe pages have minimum content.
 The homepage has been designed to gain the users attention and encourage them to easily navigate to the about page, resources page and then onto the subscribe page to register.

 * I changed the colour of the website a couple of times and used <a href="https://coolors.co/" target="_blank">Coolors</a> to assist with a couple of colours that worked well to compliment the light blue already found and that I wanted to use.
 The colours chosen from <a href="https://coolors.co/" target="_blank">Coolors</a> was a dark blue and very light grey.
-I needed a colour to stand out when buttons are being hovered over.
-Therefore, I picked a a soft orange to achieve this.
+I needed a colour to stand out when buttons and text links are being hovered over.
+I originally picked a green colour for this, however, after using the <a href="https://colorschemedesigner.com/csd-3.5/" target="_blank">Color Scheme Designer Site</a> I found a more compatible  colour.
+I picked a soft orange which worked very well.

 * Full details of all colours used for the website can be found below: -